Aeroluna/LunaCoopMod/README.md

 - Increased dummy weapon range while channeling Lock On (Cyclones will stand farther back when attack moved).

 Parity with Versus Cyclones.
 Not sure why Co-op changed the Lock On ability so much.
 This change affects Swann.

+- Added Shield Batteries to Artanis, Vorazun, Alarak, and Fenix.
+- Increased Shield Battery range by 2.

+If it's good enough for Versus, it's good enough for all the Commanders!
+Karax's are still superior.

+- Removed Armored attribute from Queens.
+- Added autocast for Queen's Transfusion.

+Queens typically aren't built, so some buffs help.
+Won't cast efficiently but does help if you are overcapping energy anyways.

+- Removed Wait Until Stopped flag from Viking (and variants) Assault Mode and Fighter Mode abilities.

+Makes Raynor/HH/Mengsk Viking feel smoother to land.

+- Fixed an issue where Carriers would not show how many Interceptors they have under their healthbar (Affects Karax and Fenix).

+Fun fact: This bug has existed since Fenix was released.
+This bug was caused by the ability for Carriers to morph into Clolarion, though I genuinely don't understand why it happens or why it affects Karax's Carriers.

+- Increased visual scale of Planetary Fortress's attack impact by 20%.
+- Increased sound volume of Planetary Fortress's attack.

+Weirdly quiet for how impactful this thing's weapon is.

+- Increased Wraith (and variants) sight radius from 8 to 10.

+I'm not sure why Blizzard made Wraiths have a sight radius lower than any other air unit, but now it's been increased to match others.

+- Increased sound volume of Battlecruiser Tactical Jump ability.

+Not sure why this ability had its volume nerfed in co-op.

+- Removed hit test from High Templar (and variants) trail (Can no longer be clicked).

+If you've ever wondered how you boxed that High Templar you didn't mean to, this is probably why.

+- Removed model scale variance from Zerglings.
+- Removed model scale variance from Roaches.
+- Removed model scale variance from Banelings.
+- Removed model scale variance from Mutalisks.

+Fun fact: the WOL campaign randomizes these model scales for some reason.

+- Fixed an issue where various commander-specific upgrades appeared on the command card of Amon's units.
+- Fixed an issue where all Zerg building construction sounds would use Stetmann's Mecha variants.
+- Fixed an issue where Viper Abduct would not unburrow most units.
+- Added a range indicator when using the Oracle's Stasis Ward ability.
+- Added cosmetic flame jets to Vultures when moving.
+- Fixed an issue where Disruptor's Purification Nova ability was not affected by damage reduction/increase effects.
+- Fixed an issue where Observer's Observation Mode did not play any sounds.

+yeah.

 - Added `-test` cheat, combining `-fastbuild`, `-cdr`, `-vision`, `-ally`, `-allysupply`, `-control`, `-pai`, and `-maxsupply`.
 - Added `-maxsupply` cheat, which maxes out supply.